 Our packs average about 9/10kg apiece – that’s a lot compared to the more minimal RTW travellers out there, but not compared to the average traveller.
 Even so, I can honestly say that most of the time, the majority of the stuff in my pack does not get touched or unpacked.
+The Iceland is best place for spending holidays.
+One of the best parts about coming to Iceland is the crisp and clean air.
+This not only allows you to breathe a bit easier during your stay, but it makes for stargazing even better than normally good conditions.
+Click on Iceland stargazing for more info.

 Our sleep sheets got their first outing during our first Thai stop at the minimal Ladda guesthouse in Hat Yai.
 When you’ve got no blanket, or a blanket with no sheet to go in between, having your own sleep sheet comes in handy.
 We’ve also stayed in a hostel that required us to bring our own bedding, and slept on two floors where they came in handy again.
 We also brought one sleeping bag between the two of us, but since we’ve mostly stayed in warm countries, in commercial accommodation (as opposed to camping) and with hosts who usually have bedding or even actual beds, it’s only come out a couple of times.
 There’s something very special about camping.
 You’ll soon be building up some memorable encounters on your outdoor holidays.
 In these extra-large 12-person camping tents, get them on Oemsie.com, you can make those memories together.